-A Grand Slam winning former tennis champion, Sue won eleven WTA Tour singles titles and twelve doubles titles.
+During her tennis career, Sue won eleven WTA Tour singles titles and twelve doubles titles.

 She reached a career-high singles ranking of World No.3 in 1977, following her French Open victory in 1976.

-In 1993, Sue joined the BBC team to present their Wimbledon coverage and has anchored the two week long broadcast ever since.
+In 1993, Sue joined the BBC team to present their Wimbledon coverage and has anchored the two-week-long broadcast ever since.

 Sue’s catalogue of work with the BBC includes hosting live coverage of major tennis events such as the Australian Open, the French Open, Queen’s Club Championships, Eastbourne, Davis Cup, the Albert Hall Masters and Wimbledon.

-She has hosted a wealth of major sporting events including The Grand National (199-2006), The Derby (2001-2007), Racing at Ascot and Longchamp (1995-1999), the Hennessy Gold Cup, Rugby League Challenge Cup, the Great North Run, World Athletics Championships and European Athletics Championships (both since 1999), Commonwealth Games (since 1994), Winter Olympics (since 1994) and BBC Sports Personality of the Year (1994-2012).
+However, the tennis coverage only accounts for a portion of Sue’s presenting portfolio.
+She has hosted a wealth of major sporting events, including The Grand National, The Derby, Racing at Ascot and Longchamp, the Hennessy Gold Cup, Rugby League Challenge Cup, the Great North Run, World Athletics Championships and European Athletics Championships, Commonwealth Games, Winter Olympics and BBC Sports Personality of the Year.

-In 2012, Sue provided live coverage of the London 2012 Olympic Games as the BB’s anchor in the prime-time early evening slot.
+In 2012, Sue provided live coverage of the London 2012 Olympic Games as the BBC’s anchor in the prime-time early evening slot.
 This was a memorable year for Sue as she was also part of the presenting team who witnessed Andy Murray win the Olympic gold medal in the Men’s Singles Tennis Final – just one month after his defeat to Roger Federer in the Wimbledon Men’s Single’s Final which Sue had also covered for the BBC.

-Sue is available to host award ceremonies.
+Sue is available for Q&A sessions and to host award ceremonies.